Cyclone Yaas: NDRF deploys 113 teams in 5 states, UT - The Shillong Times

-NEW DELHI, May 26 : The National Disaster Response Force (NDRF) has deployed 113 teams in five states and a UT as part of its preparation and response to the severe cyclonic storm ‘Yaas’– the highest ever such deployment in the rescue operation.
+New Delhi, May 26 (IANS) The National Disaster Response Force (NDRF) has deployed 113 teams in five states and a UT as part of its preparation and response to the severe cyclonic storm ‘Yaas’– the highest ever such deployment in the rescue operation.

 These teams have been deployed in West Bengal, Odisha, Jharkhand, Andhra Pradesh, Tamil Nadu and Andaman and Nicobar Island.